trickstercache/trickster/docs/new-changed-1.0.md

 - Configuration now allows per-origin cache provider selection.
 - The Delta Proxy is overhauled to be more efficient and performant.
 - We now support Redis Cluster and Redis Sentinel (see [example.conf](../cmd/trickster/conf/example.conf))
+- We've added a Prometheus data simulator for more robust unit testing.
+Any other project that queries prometheus may use it too.
+See the [docs](https://github.com/Comcast/trickster/blob/next/docs/promsim.md) for more info.
 - For Gophers: we've refactored the project into packages with a much more cohesive structure, so it's much easier for you to contribute.
 - Also: The Cache Provider and Origin Proxy are exposed as Interfaces for easy extensibility.
 - InfluxDB support (very experimental)